Javan spitting cobra

-The Javan spitting cobra (Naja sputatrix), also called Indonesian cobra or Komodo spitting cobra, is a species of cobra in the family Elapidae, found in the Lesser Sunda Islands of Indonesia, including Java, Bali, Lombok, Sumbawa, Flores, Komodo, and others.
+The Javan spitting cobra (Naja sputatrix), also called Indonesian cobra or Komodo spitting cobra, is a species of venomous cobra in the family Elapidae, found in the Lesser Sunda Islands of Indonesia, including Java, Bali, Lombok, Sumbawa, Flores, Komodo, and others.

 Etymology and names

 Naja sputatrix is classified under the genus Naja of the family Elapidae.
 It was first described by German entomologist, herpetologist, ornithologist, and lawyer Friedrich Boie in 1827.
 The generic name Naja is a Latinisation of the Sanskrit word ' (नाग), meaning "cobra".
 The specific epithet sputatrix comes from the Latin word sputator, which means "spitter."

 Description

 The Java spitting cobra is a medium to large sized snake and has long cervical ribs, capable of expanding to form a hood when threatened.
 The body of this species is compressed dorsoventrally and posteriorly cylindrical.
 The average length of an adult is 1.3 m, but they can grow to a maximum of around 1.85 m.
 The head is elliptical, slightly different from the neck with a short rounded snout and large nostrils.
 Its eyes are of moderate size, with round pupils.
 The dorsal scales are smooth and very oblique.
 Dorsal scale count is usually 25–19.
 Some colouration and pattern differences occur between Javan specimens and those from the other islands where this species occurs.
 Javan adults are usually uniform yellowish, brown or blackish in colour, while juveniles often have throat bands and lateral throat spots.
 Specimens do not always have hood marks, but when there is a mark, it is most often chevron-shaped.